-This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
-Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
-Clinical practice in Swedish massage, and chair massage.
+This module is designed to provide students with an understanding of the job opportunities in the massage industry, while building core computer and business skills.
+Professionalism, ethical practice, and the law as it relates to massage and communication are discussed.
+Clinical practice in Swedish massage, chair massage, and integrated techniques continue to build the massage therapists practical skills.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00